Welcome to Oxford CAMRA

 Details of branch meetings are in What’s On.
 There is also the Branch Diary and upcoming beer festivals are in the Beer Festival Diary.

-We have finished our Pub(s) of the Year (PotY) competition for 2025.
-It was a very close thing in both categories with only one point in it in each case.
-There is a complete change with last year’s winners (2024) being the runners up this time.
-City PotY 2025 is the Grapes from the Royal Blenheim and Town & Villages PotY 2025 is the Crafty Pint in Witney from the Brewery Tap in Abingdon.
-Well done to both of them.
+We have finished our Pub(s) of the Year (PotY) competition for 2026.
+It was a very close thing in both categories but with familiar faces at the top as usual.
+City PotY 2026 is a reversal of last year with Royal Blenheim first and Grapes second.
+The Town & Villages PotY 2026 is the same as last year with the Crafty Pint in Witney first from the Brewery Tap in Abingdon second.
+Well done to all of them.

 You can download and read our current and previous editions of our publication, back issues of Oxford Drinker.